nishanths/scrobble/README.md

 ## Attribution

-The macOS app icon is Gramophone by Mahmure Alp from the Noun Project.
+The macOS app icon is Gramophone by Mahmure Alp from thenounproject.com.

-The macOS menu bar icon is Flower by nitut786 from the Noun Project.
+The macOS menu bar icon is Flower by nitut786 from thenounproject.com.